mhekkel/libzeep/README.txt

 Inside the constructor of your new server object you have to register the methods of the server you want to export.
 These methods can take any number of input arguments and only one output parameter which is the last parameter of the method.
 The result of these methods should be void.

+Please note that if the method's last (output) parameter is a struct, then the fields of this struct will be moved up in the Response message of the action in the WSDL.
+To the outside world this method will look like it has multiple output parameters.
+This was done to be compatible with another popular SOAP tool but the result may be a bit confusing at times.

 To register the methods you have to call the inherited 'register_action' method which takes four parameters:

 - the name of the action as it is published
-- the this pointer for your server
+- the pointer for your server object, usually it is 'this'.
 - a pointer to the method of your server object you want to export
 - an array of pointers to the exported names for each of the parameters of the exported method/action.
 The size of this array should be exactly as long as the arity of your method.
-You will get a compilation error if you don't.
+You will get a compilation error if it isn't.

 If you export enum parameters, you add the names for all possible values of your enumerated type by using the SOAP_XML_ADD_ENUM macro.
 The first parameter